ccnmtl/compiled3/content/articles/userstory-techstory.md

 As we flesh out the technical stories, we can then prioritize our development work, and change user stories to improve the desired functionalities.
-These technical stories also helps me sketch out a set of wireframes that include user and information (or data) interaction.
+These technical stories also help me sketch out a set of wireframes that include user and information (or data) interaction.
 The technical stories map to the user stories, and because of that, we can see how they affect user experience.

-&nbsp;

 The conversations around the technical stories for this user story doesn’t happen in isolation.
 Both the faculty client and learning designer for the